 The moment has finally come.
 It’s so close you can even smell it.
-The House approved on Wednesday night the 2018 Farm Bill, which, among other issues, will remove hemp from the U.S. Controlled Substances Act.
-The last step for the bill to become a federal law is now President Donald Trump, who is very likely to sign it.
-If he does, as it is widely expected, will be the ground point for the hemp industry to emerge once again as one of the most important crops in the United States.
+On Wednesday night, the House approved the 2018 Farm Bill, which, among other issues, will remove hemp from the U.S. Controlled Substances Act.
+The last step for the bill to become a federal law is President Donald Trump, who will very likely sign it.
+If he does, as it is widely expected, it will be the ground point for the hemp industry to emerge once again as one of the most important crops in the United States.

-The vote in the House was decisive with a vast majority: 396 to 47.
+The vote in the House was decisive with a vast majority in favor: 396 to 47.
 One of the most important issues in the Farm Bill regarding hemp is the redefinition of cannabis plants.
 When signed by president Trump, cannabis plants with no more than 0.3% of THC will be considered hemp.

 This is a crucial point, because all of the cannabis plants with 0.3% of THC or lower will not be considered illegal plants on a federal level.
 For the first time since the Controlled Substances Act was approved in 1971, there will be a distinction on psychoactive and not psychoactive cannabis plants.
 Until now, cannabis, hemp included, was a Schedule 1 Drug, making it illegal to grow across the United States.
 The solution was to import hemp from Europe.